The Best Vegan Tuna Sweetcorn Pasta

 Family Vegan Lunch

-Another family favourite vegan pasta recipe is this Quick Kale Pesto Tofu Pasta – so damn tasty.
+Another family favourite vegan salad recipe is this vibrant vegan Santa Fe salad – so damn tasty.

 When making this vegan tuna sandwich – there are a few key ingredients that will help make the winning combination.